braindotai/Moon-Racoons/README.md

 - To make the platform more engaging and charming for kids, the app would allow the kids to form their groups and then compete.
 - Based on the performance of all the members of each group, the winning group would be announced.

-    -> **This will also encourage team work amoung children.**
+    -> **This would also encourage team work amoung children.**

 - The competition could be extended over more than one day as a competition period... so each group would compete daily.
-- And the winning group will be announced after the competition period is over.
+- And the winning group would be announced after the competition period is over.

-    -> **This will also encourage consistency in hard work.**
+    -> **This would also encourage consistency in hard work.**